Building regulations – what you need to know

 It is interesting to note that only a Local Authority Building Inspector has the powers of enforcement.
 If the works are being monitored by an Approved Inspector, they are obliged to hand the project over to the Local Authority if there are problems which cannot be resolved.

-However, if you had approval at the start and you have constructed the building as per the drawings you should meet building regulations.
+However, if you had building regulations approval at the start and you have constructed the building as per the drawings you should meet building regulations.
 This is where your choice of a construction company is important so that you can be confident that you have the correct expertise on your project to navigate the building control process.